sachithmuhandiram/Go_Tutorial/Slices/README.md

 Here we do not need to define the size of the array.
 Thats the main visible difference between arrays and slices. (much more behind the scene)

+But slice is built on top of an array.

 ```
 my_slice := []data_type{values...}
 ```